 Soup has been on the menu plan of good cheap eaters for centuries.
 While you really only need a sturdy pot, it is helpful to have this equipment:

 - Lodge dutch oven – I love this pot for soup making as well as for baking!

 - soup ladle

 - 6 cups water or broth

-- 1 carrot, peeled and sliced into rounds
+- 1 carrots peeled and sliced into rounds

 - In a large stockpot combine the water and pasta sauce.
-Add the potato, carrot, pepper, beans, and sausages.
-Simmer until the vegetables are tender, about 20 minutes.
+Bring to a simmer.

-- Stir in noodles and cook another 5 minutes until soup is hot.
-Adjust seasonings to taste, using salt, pepper, and paprika.
+- Adjust seasonings to taste, using salt, pepper, and paprika.
+Serve immediately.